SergioLaRosa/splitnjoin/README.md

 # splitnjoin
-Simple module for splitting files into multiple chunks and viceversa (from chunks to original file).
+Simple module for splitting files into multiple chunks/parts and viceversa (from chunks/parts to original file).

 I made splitnjoin for 3 reasons:
 1. Speed-up uploading sessions (it is better to upload small, multiple files instead of a larger one; in case of network failure some parts of file are already online)